River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 ## Why `PrefabRef` is NOT the “true vanilla baseline”

 `PrefabRef.m_Prefab` only tells you *which prefab entity* the instance came from.

-That prefab entity can already be modified by:
+That prefab entity can and is commonly modified by mods.
-- the game itself (per upgrades/extensions and combining stats)
-- other mods
-- your own mod on earlier runs

 So using prefab-entity `*Data` as “baseline” could produce **double-scaling** or **wrong restore values**.